sh1mj1/Kotlin-Android-Learning-Test/app/src/main/java/com/example/learningtest/docs/intent/intent.md

 it,
 without needing your app to actively be running at that moment.
 It's about delegating responsibility while keeping security and intent consistency in check.
+It uses the **permissions of the app that originally created it**, rather than another process calling the PendingIntent.